SunLab-UGA/no-fec-infocom-private/README.md

 * app_server_federate does the federation of the weights (fed_avg)
 * app_server_to_clients broadcast the new weights to the clients, both save the weights as a "server" model

+## Automation
-* federate.py automatically runs the five scripts in a loop
+* [federate.py automatically runs the five scripts in a loop]
-* federate_with_checks automatically runs with error checking and accuracy checking
+* [federate_with_checks.py automatically runs with error checking and accuracy checking]
+* federate_with_checks_logging.py automatically runs with error checking, accuracy checking and logging
+---
+* federate_auto.py runs "federate_with_checks_logging.py" many times and keeps or clears the logs based on the success or failure of the trial

+---

 TODO:
 fill out more instructions on the python control and analysis